Benphill/ben-obsidin/Gr. 10/English/Shakespeare.md

 ## **Women in England**

-Women were not able to perform in plays, so female roles were often filled by men
+Women were not able to perform in plays, so female roles are often filled by men.